-It’s the holiday season and that means one thing.
-It’s time for many people to plan a weekend getaway to Pigeon Forge and enjoy the holiday lights, shows and festivities.
+It’s getting close to the holiday season and that means one thing.
+Many people are planning a weekend getaway to Pigeon Forge to enjoy the holiday lights, shows, and festivities.
 Whether you go to Pigeon Forge every year or are planning your first trip this next month, here are a few tips to help make your trip a success!

 Pigeon Forge Holiday Tips

 We love being spontaneous on our road trips, but the holiday season in Pigeon Forge is not the time to play it by ear.
 You need to actually plan ahead and make reservations for lodging and shows and get your tickets early.

 Lodging Tip: When we were planning our weekend trip, we were surprised to find that many of the hotels were already booked.
 Even the condos had no vacancies for the time we were planning to be there.
 Take some time to call ahead and make your reservations.